MatthieuDartiailh/bytecode/doc/api.rst

 .. class:: Label

-   Pseudo-instruction.
-Targets of jump instructions for :class:`Bytecode`.
+   Pseudo-instruction used as targets of jump instructions.

+   Label targets are "resolved" by :class:`Bytecode.to_concrete_bytecode`.

    Labels must only be used in :class:`Bytecode`.